daurnimator/luatz/timetable.md

 Returns the timetable formatted as an rfc-3339 style string.
 The timezone offset (or Z) is not appended.
-The ranges of components are not checked, and if you want a valid timestamp, `:normalise ( )` should be called first.
+The ranges of components are not checked, if you want a valid timestamp, `:normalise ( )` should be called first.

 ## `:timestamp ( )`

 Returns the timetable as the number of seconds since unix epoch (1970-01-01) as a lua number.

 ## `:unpack ( )`